leticiavalladares/challenge/README.md

     - Translate into Spanish the following text: ""
     - Create a real-scenario alert for a business-critical API considering SLI and SLO
     - Simulate metrics of a business-critical API by using Prometheus and Grafana
-    - Create a Makefike with make up, make down and make test tasks
+    - Create a Makefile with make up, make down and make test tasks
+    - Generate a README.md (Context: http_app) [README.md](http_app/README.md)
     - Create unit test in python for the following function: ""

 9. Bonus técnico (opcional):
   - Añadir un Makefile con tareas make up, make down, make test.